InteractiveComputerGraphics/blender-sequence-loader/README.md

 Here it showes all the sequences loaded.
 And you can click on each of them, it showes the relative information.

-start: means the number of first frame file. e.g. here it means `ParticleData_Fluid_1.vtk`.
++ start: means the number of first frame file. e.g. here it means `ParticleData_Fluid_1.vtk`.
 Though it's editable, but nothing will happen if you edit it.

-end: similiar to `start`, but the last frame file.
++ end: similiar to `start`, but the last frame file.

-length: means how many files in this sequence.
++ length: means how many files in this sequence.

-min value: value used when coloring the object, the object attribute value smaller than min value will be clamped as min value here.
++ min value: value used when coloring the object, the object attribute value smaller than min value will be clamped as min value here.
 Editable, and has effect.

-max value: Similiar to min value, but means the max value when clamping.
++ max value: Similiar to min value, but means the max value when clamping.

-Color Field: attribute used to color the object.
++ Color Field: attribute used to color the object.
 Default `None`

-radius: **particles only**, set the radius of particles.
++ radius: **particles only**, set the radius of particles.

++ display method: **particles only**, how the particles are shown in viewport, either `Point`, which is a simple point, or `Rendered`, which is almost the same as rendered result.

 #### 3.4